 4. You can import Word documents of your older drafts into Scrivener and continue with the extra options Scrivener offers, import your outline document with ease, character files, and any resources you may have collected.
 Images too!

-6. The ability to drag scenes around much easier than you can with programs like word.
-You can “kill your darlings” by removing a scene that doesn’t work for your story and keep them safe in a folder.
+6. The ability to drag scenes around is much easier than you can with programs like MS Word.
+You can “kill your darlings” by removing a scene that doesn’t work for your story and keeping them safe in a folder.
 You can also add more “pages” if you have to copy and paste certain parts or characters out of part of a scene.
 I like to keep those for my own benefit.
 Being able to keep them in one document is priceless.
-The “cards” on the corkboard allows you to drag scenes around and put them where they should be.
-If you look at the image above again, each month in the binder has their own cards.
-I could drag the cards around to replace their order, or move them into a difference month.
+The “cards” on the corkboard allow you to drag scenes around and put them where they should be.
+If you look at the image above again, each month in the binder has its own cards.
+I could drag the cards around to replace their order or move them into a different month.

-7. Having all of your items in one file for quick reference.
-Setting notes, outline, red herrings, character profiles, even images for inspiration.
+7. Have all of your items in one file for quick reference.
+Setting notes, outlines, red herrings, character profiles, and even images for inspiration.
 No more searching your hard drive to find that outline you wrote and forgot where you saved.
 In the image below, I am showing the corkboard for my Research folder.
 You can see all the other binder folders I have created.
 Front Matter, the actual draft folder there by default, back matter, characters, planning, settings, and more.

 8. Keywords for each scene.
 When writing your blog posts in Scrivener, you can add your focus keywords to each post.
 It’s handy for keeping track of who is in what scene in your story or book as well.
-You can use the search bar and enter a characters name for instance and find the documents the character is in.
-Collections are also handy for that, but I haven’t yet dove in to those.
+You can use the search bar and enter a character’s name for instance and find the documents the character is in.
+Collections are also handy for that, but I haven’t yet dived into those.

 10. The compile feature.
 So many options!
-I am still experimenting with the program and learning how to format.
-Unlike word, Scrivener compiles into an .epub format.
-I plan on using Scrivener to compile into eBook formats so I can edit it in Sigil.
-You can also compile into a print book format, but since I don’t know how to format for a print book yet in the program, I may compile it into a word doc and do that in Word.
-You can also compile into .pdf.
+I am still experimenting with the program and learning how to format the different manuscript types.
+Unlike word, Scrivener compiles into a .epub format.
+I plan on using Scrivener to compile manuscripts into eBook formats so I can edit them in Sigil.
+You can also compile your manuscript into a print book format, but since I don’t know how to format for a print book yet in the program, I may compile it into a word doc and do that in Word.
+You can also compile your document into .pdf.

 I would love to hear from you!
 Have you used Scrivener?
 What are your favorite things about it?
 Are you thinking about trying out Scrivener, or is this the first time you have heard of it?
 Let me know in the comments below!